skatejs/skatejs/README.md

 - Skate uses a functional programming model for rendering in which you can use any templating language you want that compiles down to Incremental DOM.
 X-Tags is not very opinionated about rendering or templating.
 You define a string of HTML and it will use that as the component's content.
 - Skate is larger than X-Tags without the Custom Element polyfill, but is smaller than X-Tags after you include the Custom Element polyfill.
 This is due to the fact that Skate provides the Custom Element implementation internally.
 - Due to the fact that Skate internally polyfills Custom Elements, it is faster at initialising components since X-Tags uses the WebComponentsJS polyfill.
-- Since Skate has an opinion on rendering, there's no mutation your component's DOM from property accessors.
-This is all handled for you underneath the hood.
+- There's no mutating your component's DOM from property accessors which can become unweidly.